 Firstly, Re-Value seeks to co-create its activities and achieve its impacts in partnership with external stakeholders through processes including both internal and external partners.
 This is also true for the CDE efforts.
-What is presented in this report is not the final iteration but rather a starting point for the co-creation with everyone.
+What is presented in this report is not the final iteration but rather an intermediate point for the co-creation with everyone.

-The co-creation with external partners will be especially poignant in our connections with the Cities Mission where we are committed not only to engaging but also to the planning and acting jointly.
-A lot of creative co-creation is being done Achieving climate neutrality in cities is a monumental mission for Europe and we want to be part of answering that challenge, without pretending the Re-Value project can deliver the full response alone.
+The co-creation with external partners will be especially poignant in the project's partners connections with the Cities Mission where they are committed not only to engaging but also to planning and acting jointly.
+A lot of creative co-creation is being done.
+Achieving climate neutrality in cities is a monumental mission for Europe and Re-Value seeks to be part of answering that challenge, without pretending the Re-Value project can deliver the full response alone.

-As a partnership - or project - we also recognise that no matter how successful the CDE activities will be, the name recognition or clout of the 'Re-Value brand' is unlikely to be stronger than the sum of all individual parts.
+As a partnership - or project - the partners also recognise that no matter how successful the CDE activities will be, the name recognition or clout of the 'Re-Value brand' is unlikely to be stronger than the sum of all individual parts.
 Therefore, the CDE work is here to support partners in sharing the insights, learnings, ideas and new processes from Re-Value, and not to take Re-Value ownership of each individual activity - while ensuring that partners always credit the European funding.